jeremyadamsfisher/shakespeare_transformer/readme.md

 This is a slightly remixed verion of the Transformer from [Karpathy's video](https://www.youtube.com/watch?v=kCc8FmEb1nY).
 I wrote it after following along with the video, then rewriting from my notes without consulting the original video or the code.
 It's derivative and mainly here to assess my own understanding of self-attention.
 I have extended it recently to learn more about the overall process of training LM's, including:

 - Rewriting self-attention with as few tensor operations as possible, mostly through einsum notation
-- Training on out-of-core datasets; currently working on a character-languange model trained on 75K articles wikipedia (approx. 500M tokens/characters)
+- Training on out-of-core datasets; currently working on a character-languange model training on all of wikipedia
 - Dispatching jobs to remote machines on vast.ai for scale

 It does have some nice features: